fzhwenzhou/CSC4180-Assignment2/README.md

 For NFA class, the initializer creates two member variables: start and end, initialized to new NFA states.
 Then, it will add the parameter `c` to the transition map of the start state, with its value to be end.
 This creates an initial transition.
 If no `c` is provided in the parameter, the transition would be `EPSILON` by default.

+## X. Bonus
+For bonus, I have implemented DFA minimization algorithm (table filling) and applied it in `to_DFA` function to generate a more efficient DFA.